Dreaming of falling leaves: the beauty of letting go

 You stand, and leaves spiral down around you.
 They fall softly, slowly.
 Perhaps beautifully — bright, warm.
 Or quietly — grey and melancholic.
 You are simply present in this.

-Your Inner Sage speaks here — the part that knows how to accept the cycles of life without resistance.
+Your Inner Sage speaks here: the part that knows how to accept the cycles of life without resistance.
 Falling leaves that surround rather than threaten signal acceptance: you are inside a process of ending, and it is not destroying you.
 It simply is.
 And so are you.

 This dream arrives in periods when something in life is changing or fading, but is being met with dignity.
 Not without sadness — but without catastrophe either.
 Your Sage says: the changing of seasons is a law, not a punishment.
+On wings rather than on the wind, this seasonal completion arrives as swallows flying south — the departure handled actively rather than received.

-Ask yourself: “What in my life right now is in the ‘falling leaves’ stage — completing its cycle?
+Ask yourself: “What in my life right now is in the falling-leaves stage — completing its cycle?
 And how am I meeting it: as a loss, or as a natural ending?”

 You pick them up from the ground, one by one.
 Or you sweep them.
 Or you gather them into a pile.
 The work is meditative, repetitive.
 It has its own rhythm.

-Your Explorer speaks through this image — the part that values the process itself.
+Your Explorer speaks through this image: the part that values the process itself.
 Gathering leaves points to taking stock.
 Collecting what has been.
 What once was now lies before you, and you can examine each leaf: what was this?
 What did I take from it?

 This dream arrives in periods of reflection — the end of a year, the end of a phase, the end of a relationship.
 Your unconscious is saying: before moving on, it’s worth looking back and acknowledging what was.
 Leaves are not litter.
 They are experience.

-Ask yourself: “What from my past have I not yet ‘gathered’ and acknowledged — what experience still lies unprocessed, waiting for its moment of reflection?”
+Ask yourself: “What from my past have I not yet gathered and acknowledged — what experience still lies unprocessed, waiting for its moment of reflection?”

 Ask yourself: “If I strip away everything external — the roles, the statuses, the expectations — what is left?
 Who am I at my core?”